jeriewang/crh-botnet/docs/examples.rst

 *Added in version 0.2.0*

-A simple code for using :class:`~crh_botnet.drive.HBridgeDrive` class.
+A simple code for using the :class:`~crh_botnet.drive.HBridgeDrive` class.
 Offline is set to True here because this code does not involve the use of network and it's not necessary to connect to the network.
+The ``reverse_left`` and ``reverse_right`` keyword arguments are purely dependent on your wiring only and you don't have to set any of them.

 .. literalinclude:: examples/h_bridge_drive.py

-An alternative code (which makes it look more elegant) is
+An alternative code (which makes it look a lot more elegant and slightly more confusing) is

 .. literalinclude:: examples/h_bridge_drive_alt.py

-As the :meth:`~crh_botnet.drive.HBridgeDrive.__call__` function is just a convenience wrapper around the :meth:`~crh_botnet.drive.HBridgeDrive.drive` function.
+It works because the :meth:`~crh_botnet.drive.HBridgeDrive.__call__` function is just a convenience wrapper around the :meth:`~crh_botnet.drive.HBridgeDrive.drive` function.